 Crime fiction as a genre grew up with the growth in the lower middle classes, and also with the growth in travel.
 People were commuting to work on buses and trains; they needed things to read and crime fiction gave them a nice easy read while they were traveling.
 So there was this distinction.

 It was a problem for me in the early days, but only because I studied literature at university.
 I was doing a PhD in literature when I started writing my first Rebus novel.
 I wasn’t that fond of crime fiction.
 I just happened to think a detective was a good way of looking at society, and of exploring a city.

 So when the first book was published and it went in the crime shelves, I went, “What the hell is this?” and I moved it to the literature section.
 I wanted it beside the people I was studying – Sir Walter Scott, Robert Louis Stevenson, Muriel Spark.

 But then I started to read crime fiction, and I liked it. (…) Everything I wanted to say about the world, I could say within the crime format.
 So I thought, “Why the hell not?”

-Find the entire interview, conducted by Breandain O’Shea here.
+You can find the entire interview, conducted by Breandain O’Shea, here.